 Paul served on the board of many organizations including the Visiting Nurse Association, Howard Mental Health, the Vermont Community Foundation, Smart Growth Vermont, the Vermont Council on Rural Development, the Vermont Housing and Conservation Board, Vermont Life Advisory Board, the Vermont Symphony Orchestra Board, the Vermont Natural Resources Council, Local First Vermont, Vermont Public Television, the Lake Champlain Islands Chamber of Commerce, and the National Trust for Historic Preservation’s Board of Advisors.

 Special thanks to heart surgeon Frank Ittleman, and Doctors Henry Tufo, Dan Lustgarten, Claudia Berger, Stephen Ades, Grace Johnstone, and “Stephen” Robins, and massage therapist Laura Emerson whose care and skill provided Paul with many bonus years.
-Memorial Gifts may be made to the Preservation Trust of Vermont, 104 Church Street, Burlington, VT 05401 or online here.
+Memorial Gifts may be made to the Preservation Trust of Vermont, 90 Main Street, Suite 304, Montpelier, VT 05602 or online here.

 There will be a celebration of Paul’s life on Friday October 11 at 1:00 pm at the Breeding Barn at Shelburne Farms in Shelburne, VT.

 Please feel free to leave your thoughts, condolences and stories here.